Frequently Asked Questions

 Q: Do I need any dancing experience to join your classes?

 For our open level courses some prior experience is recommended, but newer dancers are also welcome to challenge themselves.
-We’ll do our best to adapt to the group while still keeping the designed structure.
+We’ll do our best to adapt to the group, while still maintaining the intended class structure.
 Please check out our class descriptions for more details.

 Q: Do I need to bring a partner, or can I come alone?